aristobells/Finance-Tracker/README.md

-# Finance-Tracker

-A web application for tracking income, expenses, and generating financial reports.
-It aims to help users monitor and manage their personal finances through an intuitive interface.
+📊 Finance Tracker

+A full-stack Finance Tracker web application that helps users manage their incomes and expenses, categorize spending, and view monthly reports with visual charts.

+Built with Node.js, Express.js, PostgreSQL, and EJS, with Chart.js for frontend data visualization.
 ---

 ## Table of Contents